-APPROVAL OF MEDICAL MALPRACTICE RATES - This act requires medical malpractice insurers to obtain rate approval from the Director of the Department of Insurance and details the review procedure and factors which the director will consider in approving or rejecting rates.
-Rates shall not be excessive, inadequate or unfairly discriminatory.
+APPROVAL OF MEDICAL MALPRACTICE RATES - This act requires medical malpractice insurers to file manuals, minimum premium, class rates, rating schedules and other rating rules with the director.
+Under the act, rates shall not be excessive, inadequate or unfairly discriminatory.
 The act requires that rates shall be based upon Missouri loss experience and not the insurance company's or the insurance industry's loss experience in other states unless the failure to do so would jeopardize the financial stability of the insurer.
 When approving rates, the director may consider the investment income or investment losses of the insurer for the ten-year period prior to the rate request.
-The act allows the insurer may charge an additional premium surcharge or premium discount based on the health care provider's loss experience, training, and other factors.
-A rate application shall be deemed approved if not rejected within 60 days.